Manohar799-traitra/NASSCOM-Semiconductor-Packaging-Testing/🧩 MODULE 04 - Ensuring Package Reliability : Testing and Performance Validation.md

-# Day 04 - Ensuring Package Reliability: Testing and Performance Validation
+# Module 04 - Ensuring Package Reliability: Testing and Performance Validation

 This lab focuses on **package testing, electrical functionality checks, and reliability validation** of semiconductor devices.
 It provides an in-depth understanding of how integrated circuits (ICs) are verified before shipment and how long-term reliability is assessed.